gaoxiaoliangz/readr/README.md

 # Readr

-> This project is deprecated.
+> This project is no longer maintained

 A modern web reading app